I-Corinthian/CyberScan_langchain/README.md

 - **Reporting:** Compiles the results and any errors into a final report.
 - **User Interface:** A clean Streamlit-based web UI for interacting with the pipeline.

+## System Design

+This pipeline is built using a graph-based architecture powered by LangGraph.
+The design consists of the following nodes:

+- **Breakdown Node:** Parses the input instruction to extract the target domain.
+- **Validation Node:** Validates the target against allowed domain restrictions.
+- **Nmap Node:** Executes a network scan using nmap.
+- **Gobuster Node:** Performs directory enumeration using gobuster.
+- **FFUF Node:** Conducts fuzzing tests using ffuf.
+- **Final Report Node:** Aggregates results and errors into a final report.

+Each node represents a discrete task in the scanning process.
+The nodes are connected in a sequential manner, ensuring that each step is executed in order, and the results from each are aggregated and presented to the user through a Streamlit interface.

+## Benchmarks

+Benchmarks are dependent on the target and network conditions.
+For example, during a test run against **google.com**, typical results were:

+- **nmap Scan:** Approximately 11.66 seconds to complete scanning of open ports.
+- **gobuster Scan:** Completed within seconds; however, the output depends on the target's response and wildcard handling.
+- **ffuf Scan:** Execution time varies based on thread count and target response times.

+> **Note:** These benchmarks serve as a rough guide.
+Actual performance may vary due to network latency, target configuration, and the computational power of the host machine.

+## Limitations

+- **Synchronous Execution:** The pipeline currently runs synchronously.
+A long-running scan (such as a detailed nmap scan) can delay the overall process.
+- **Error Handling:** While basic error capture is implemented, more granular error categorization and recovery mechanisms could be added.
+- **Dependency on External Tools:** The pipeline relies on external command-line tools (nmap, gobuster, ffuf).
+Their availability and correct configuration in the host environment are crucial.
+- **Scalability:** The sequential nature of the pipeline may not be optimal for high-volume or parallel scanning scenarios.
+- **Wordlist Dependence:** The quality of directory and fuzzing results is dependent on the provided wordlist (`common.txt`), which may require customization based on the target environment.

+## Potential Improvements

+- **Asynchronous Execution:** Integrate asynchronous processing to run scans concurrently, reducing overall execution time.
+- **Enhanced Error Handling:** Implement more robust error handling and logging, including retry mechanisms and detailed failure diagnostics.
+- **Dynamic Pipeline Configuration:** Allow for dynamic branching or conditional task execution based on intermediate results.
+- **Improved Output Formatting:** Enhance the reporting module to generate interactive or downloadable reports.
+- **Customizable Wordlists:** Provide options for users to select or upload custom wordlists for gobuster and ffuf scans.
+- **Integration with Other Tools:** Expand the pipeline by integrating additional security tools or APIs for a more comprehensive analysis.

 ## Prerequisites

 ### Python Dependencies